ilhan007/ui5con-app/docs/Step4_The_Profile_Area.md

 ![Alt text](./step4.png?raw=true "Profile Area")

-1. We will enhance our app bar for the purpose and make it a separate component.
+1. We will enhance our app bar for this purpose and make it a separate component.
-- Create `appbar` folder under `src`
+- Create `appbar` folder under `src`.
-- Create `AppBar.js` in `src/appbar`
+- Create `AppBar.js` in `src/appbar`.
-- Create the `Appbar` component
+- Create the `Appbar` component.

 	```js
 	// AppBar.js